OpenZeppelin/cairo-contracts/docs/Proxies.md

 The implementation contract should NOT:

-* deploy with a traditional constructor.
-Instead, use an initializer method that invokes `Proxy_initializer`.
+* deploy with a traditional constructor (decorated with `@constructor`).
+Instead, use an initializer method that invokes the Proxy `constructor`.

-> Note that the imported `Proxy_initializer` includes a check the ensures the initializer can only be called once; however, `Proxy_set_implementation` does not include this check.
-It's up to the developers to protect their implementation contract's upgradeability with access controls such as [`Proxy_only_admin`](#proxy_only_admin).
+> Note that the Proxy `constructor` includes a check the ensures the initializer can only be called once; however, `_set_implementation` does not include this check.
+It's up to the developers to protect their implementation contract's upgradeability with access controls such as [`assert_only_admin`](#assert_only_admin).

 For a full implementation contract example, please see: